Battle of Rhodes (1943): Italian

-The 3rd MAS Flotilla with three Motoscafo armato silurante (torpedo boats), the 14th Anti-Submarine Group with two submarine chasers, the 39th Minesweeping Flotilla with eight auxiliary minesweepers, the gunboat (immobilised by engine rouble) and the steamer Pomezia (used as a floating refrigerated warehouse).
+The 3rd MAS Flotilla with three Motoscafo armato silurante (motor torpedo boats), the 14th Anti-Submarine Group with two submarine chasers, the 39th Minesweeping Flotilla with eight auxiliary minesweepers, the gunboat (immobilised by engine trouble) and the steamer Pomezia (used as a floating refrigerated warehouse).
 Naval personnel on the island amounted to about 2,100 men.

-The Regia Aeronautica (Italian Royal Air Force, air commodore Alberto Briganti) had 3,000 personnel and about 60–65 aircraft on the island.
+The Regia Aeronautica (Air Commodore Alberto Briganti) had 3,000 personnel and about 60–65 aircraft on the island.
 The Gadurra air base, near Kalathos, had no aircraft, as its torpedo bombers had been transferred to Italy some months earlier and Kattavia Airfield had been abandoned in early 1943 and rendered unusable.
-The only operational air base was in Maritsa, where the 30th Bombing Wing had twelve bombers, one transport squadron with four Savoia-Marchetti SM.81 and one Savoia-Marchetti SM.75, and a group of 40 fighters, mostly FIAT CR.42 and FIAT G.50, with six Macchi C.202.
+The only operational air base was in Maritsa, where the 30th Bombing Wing had twelve bombers, one transport squadron with four Savoia-Marchetti SM.81 and one Savoia-Marchetti SM.75 and a group of 40 fighters, mostly FIAT CR.42 and FIAT G.50, with six Macchi C.202.
 Ten fighters were unserviceable and only twenty pilots were available.
-A CANT Z.506 flying boat, used as a hack for the governor, was based in the Mandraki seaplane base; there were also two more CANT Z.506 used as sea rescue aeroplanes and the 147th Maritime Reconnaissance Squadron, equipped with CANT Z.501s.
-The air bases were defended by army 20 mm cannon.
+A CANT Z.506 flying boat, used as a hack by the governor, was based in the Mandraki seaplane base; there were also two more CANT Z.506 used as sea rescue aeroplanes and the 147th Maritime Reconnaissance Squadron, equipped with CANT Z.501s.
+The air bases were defended by army 20 mm anti-aircraft cannon.